 This course is the continuation of Graphic Communications GT30G.
 Students enrolling in GT40G must have credit in Graphic Communications GT30G or equivalent.
-This course will be diversified allowing students to pursue their interest in a specific area of graphic communications with a major project in one of the following:
+This course will be diversified allowing students to pursue their interest in a specific area of graphic communications with a major project that may include one of the following:

-- A comic book based on a borrowed or own story - A magazine design project - A promotional product design and production package
+- A comic book based on a borrowed or original story - A magazine design project - A promotional product design and production package

-Students will also expand their knowledge of creating artwork with Adobe Photoshop and Illustrator with special emphasis on realistic colour rendering in digital paintings.
-Students will also explore output for print through four-colour screen printing and direct to garment printing on dark garments.
+Students will also expand their knowledge of creating artwork with Adobe Photoshop and Illustrator.
+Students will also explore output for print through four-colour screen printing and heat transfer garment printing.
 Other projects will involve laser engraving and embroidery. \ A fee is involved to assist in covering the cost of supplies.